 5. Have a fashion parade in your winter coats

 Times have changed a lot in recent years when it comes to “doggy fashion”.
 Dogs now have access to a huge range of clothes and accessories, and winter coats in particular, are a must-have for both fashion and practicality.
-We love this wool one by Barbour or this all-weather coat by Banbury & Co.
+We love this tweed one or this all-weather coat by Banbury & Co.
 You’ll love having a little fashion parade with your dog… get the camera ready!